Number of Jobs

-Circuits, fuses, volts, and watts – terms that we vaguely recall from our grade school science class – are all part of an electrician’s jargon.
-The more than 577,000 workers in this profession know the ins and outs of designing lighting systems, installing wiring, inspecting electrical systems, diagnosing problems, and repairing faulty wiring and fixtures.
-To qualify for such work, electricians have to undergo at least four years of training as an apprentice, followed by whatever licensing their state might require.
-Most in the profession specialize in either designing, installing, maintaining, and repairing the motors, equipment, and electrical systems of businesses and factories, or in installing, maintaining, and repairing the electrical systems of residences.
-"I like to work on projects that have complex systems, such as water and waste water treatment facilities," says Ryan Lee, an apprentice with the Ohio-based company Claypool Electric.
-"I am kind of a perfectionist and these types of facilities require a great deal of accuracy to ensure that tasks are done accurately."
+Circuits, fuses, volts and watts – terms we vaguely recall from grade-school science class – are all part of an electrician’s jargon.
+The more than 519,850 workers in this profession know the ins and outs of designing lighting systems, installing street lights and intercom systems, ensuring electrical work is up to code and repairing faulty wiring and fixtures.
+To qualify for such work, electricians must undergo at least four years of training as an apprentice, followed by whatever licensing their state requires.
+Most in the profession specialize in either designing, installing, maintaining and repairing the motors, equipment and electrical systems of businesses and factories or installing, maintaining and repairing the electrical systems of residences.
+"I like to work on projects that have complex systems, such as water and wastewater treatment facilities," says Ryan Lee, a journeyman electrician and crew leader with the Ohio-based company Claypool Electric.
+"I am kind of a perfectionist, and these types of facilities require a great deal of accuracy to ensure that tasks are done accurately."

-There are other subsets, like electricians who specialize in wiring ships and airplanes, or electricians who coordinate the lighting for a motion picture or television program.
-According to the Bureau of Labor Statistics (BLS), the most stable employment is for electricians who work for businesses and factories.
+There are other subsets, like electricians who specialize in iron and steel mills, or electricians who coordinate the lighting for a motion picture or television program.
+According to the Bureau of Labor Statistics, the most stable employment is for electricians who work for businesses and factories.
 And at present, this is a profession where employment is expected to blossom.
 Learning to use alternative energy sources in homes and businesses requires coordination with electricians, and maintenance still needs to be performed on older electrical systems.
-The BLS predicts this occupation will grow by 23 percent from 2010 to 2020, which translates to 133,700 new positions.
+The BLS predicts this occupation will grow by 19.7 percent from 2012 to 2022, which translates to 224,600 new positions.

 This can be a lucrative career.
-In 2011, the median wage for an electrician was $49,320.
+In 2012, the median wage for an electrician was $49,840.
 The highest-paid earned north of $80,000, while the lowest-paid electricians earned around $30,000 that year.
-The best-paying industries include motion pictures (where electricians are known as gaffers), and natural gas distribution.
-The best-paying cities include Vallejo, Calif., New York City, and Fairbanks, Alaska.
+The best-paying industries include motion pictures (where electricians are known as gaffers) and natural gas distribution.
+The best-paying cities include Trenton, N.J., San Francisco, New York City and Fairbanks, Alaska.
 An apprentice usually makes between 30 percent and 50 percent less than someone who is fully trained.

 An electrician may be taught about volts and amperes during an apprenticeship, but some of their most-used skills are inherent.
-Many of those who excel are critical thinkers who can quickly diagnose electrical problems.
-They also should be good listeners and practice patience—”it takes time to solve complex issues with equipment that can be expensive," says Anthony Pennybaker, a Claypool Electric employee.
+Many of those who excel in this field are critical thinkers who can quickly diagnose electrical problems.
+They should also be good listeners and practice patience.
+"It takes time to solve complex issues with equipment that can be expensive," says Anthony Pennybaker, a Claypool Electric employee.

 Learning to respect and collaborate with other construction workers is also essential.
-Underwood says it's important to know “that all levels of people on a job site can have a good idea, and [to have] the willingness to listen to them."
+Underwood says it's important to know that "all levels of people on a job site can have a good idea, and [you should also have] the willingness to listen to them."